 &lt;sup>8 The study developed an operational definition of "high burden," though the statute offers no such definition.
 The study's definition is used here.
-This study defined high energy-burden as the "energy share" of severe housing (shelter) burden.
+This study defined high energy burden as the "energy share" of severe housing (shelter) burden.
 Severe housing burden is considered by some researchers to be 50% of income.
 (See Cushing N. Dolbeare.
 2001.
 "Housing Affordability: Challenge and Context."
 Cityscape: A Journal of Policy Development and Research, (5)2:111-130.
 A Publication of the U.S. Department of Housing and Urban Development, Office of Policy Development and Research.)
 The median total residential energy costs for households at or below 150 percent of the HHS's Poverty Guidelines are 21.8 percent of housing costs.
-This study defined a residential energy-burden of 10.9 percent of income as a high burden, moderate energy-burden as costs at or above 6.5 percent of income but less than 10.9 percent of income, and low energy-burden as costs less than 6.5 percent of income.
+This study defined a residential energy burden of 10.9 percent of income as a high burden, moderate energy burden as costs at or above 6.5 percent of income but less than 10.9 percent of total residential energy burden as costs less than 6.5 percent of income.
 Heating and cooling expenditures comprise 39.3 percent of total residential energy expenditures for all households.
-Therefore, high home energy-burden is defined for purposes of this study as heating and cooling costs that exceed 4.3 percent of income.
-Moderate home energy-burden is defined as heating and cooling costs above 2.6 percent of income but less than 4.3 percent of income.
+Therefore, high home energy burden is defined for purposes of this study as heating and cooling costs that exceed 4.3 percent of income.
+Moderate home energy burden is defined as heating and cooling costs above 2.6 percent of income but less than 4.3 percent of income.

-furnished a baseline statistic from which changes in targeting to high energy-burden households can be compared.

-- Performance goals The study demonstrated that it is important to include a goal of targeting high energy-burden households in the performance plan for LIHEAP.
-The LIHEAP statute gives equal status to the goals of targeting vulnerable households and high energy-burden households.
-Performance goals that are limited to targeting of older-adult and young-child households encourage LIHEAP grant recipients to give preference to low burden vulnerable households over high-burden households that do not have a vulnerable household member. - Measurement The study identified options for collecting annual data on high energy-burden beneficiary households.
+- Targeting The study found that, for FY 2001, the recipiency targeting index for high home energy burden households was 170, indicating that households with a high home energy burden were served at a significantly higher rate than were other income eligible households.
+The study furnished a baseline statistic from which changes in targeting to high energy burden households can be compared. - Performance goals The study demonstrated that it is important to include a goal of targeting high energy burden households in the performance plan for LIHEAP.
+The LIHEAP statute gives equal status to the goals of targeting vulnerable households and high energy burden households.
+Performance goals that are limited to targeting of older adult and young-child households encourage LIHEAP grant recipients to give preference to low burden vulnerable households over high-burden households that do not have a vulnerable household member. - Measurement The study identified options for collecting annual data on high energy burden beneficiary households.

-In addition, the LIHEAP Energy Burden Evaluation Study (2005) examined two other performance indicators - the benefit-targeting index and the burden-reduction targeting index.
-The study furnished baseline measures for these indicators and discussed the value and challenges of including those benefit and burden-reduction targeting indicators in the performance plan for LIHEAP.
+In addition, the LIHEAP Energy Burden Evaluation Study (2005) examined two other performance indicators - the benefit targeting index and the burden reduction targeting index.
+The study furnished baseline measures for these indicators and discussed the value and challenges of including those benefit and burden reduction targeting indicators in the performance plan for LIHEAP.
 These indexes were updated for FY 2005, FY 2010, and FY 2015 using the 2005 RECS, 2009 RECS, and 2015 RECS, respectively.